Missio 2025 conference in Honduras was a “call to action” amid government aid cutbacks

 Frequently asked questions:

-Why is the conference being held in Honduras?
+Why was the conference being held in Honduras?

 GEMN tries to hold Missio outside the continental USA once every three years: 2013 in Colombia, 2016 in Puerto Rico, 2019 in Dominican Republic.
 The Covid pandemic disrupted that pattern, but now after six years we’re meeting abroad again.
 In 2023 Bishop Lloyd Allen invited GEMN to hold Missio in the Diocese of Honduras, and we’re taking him up on that invitation!